scottaroberts/DBO/README.md

 - **Breakout window:** the period after the range ends where trading is allowed (until `exitTime`).
 - **Bracket set:** a pair of pending orders (Long + Short) with attached TP/SL.
 - **Cycle:** a full sequence from “brackets armed” → (fill) → (profit/stop) → (rearm or stand-down).
-- **Recoup (Opposite Add):** an additional opposite-direction trade intended to recover loss / stabilize outcomes.
+- **Recoup / Opposite Add:** an additional opposite-direction trade intended to recover loss / stabilize outcomes.
 - **Proxy ticker:** when enabled, Recoup orders/exits are emitted as alerts for a different symbol (typically **YM**).

 ---